 The roads to Araxes’ throne are painted by blood.
 The endgame has begun, secrets are revealed, allies turn into enemies, fates collide.
 Chaos breaks out (yes, pun intended) and until the very end it’s hard to say who’ll claim the title of Emperor or Empress.
-Breaking Chaos brings a satisfyingly bloody closure to the Chasing Graves trilogy, one which won’t disappoint those who followed these characters’ lives up to this point.
+Breaking Chaos by Ben Galley brings a satisfyingly bloody closure to the Chasing Graves trilogy, one which won’t disappoint those who followed these characters’ lives up to this point.

 I’d rather not talk much about the plot so I won’t spoil it for readers who wait eagerly to finally sink their teeth into the final book of the trilogy.
 I’m not revealing secrets however, when I say all of the key characters have their own agendas regarding seizing the power for themselves.
 Sisine is still adamant to wreak some havoc in the city, sure in the support of the Court–namely that they will seek her help and counsel to save Araxes.
 All the while acting like the spoiled, bloodthirsty, narrow-minded Talin Renala she is.
 Widow Horix shows the white of her teeth and the old hag has a surprising vitality to her too.
 We finally learn what she spent decades on to help to fulfill her vengeance and some other well-kept secrets – one which I suspected from about halfway through Breaking Chaos.
 I would have given a lot to see the characters faces when they were revealed.
 And let’s not forget about Shesh’s followers, the Cult who won’t stand by passively either.

 “…Wherever there is something we don’t have, we want it, and will do a great many things to get it.
 Better.
 More.
 Comparison is our great downfall, the mother of both envy and pride.
 Perhaps it’s the same for the gods.”